Strawberry Lemon Poppy Seed Scones.

 - 1 teaspoon vanilla extract

-- 1 cup (150g) chopped fresh strawberries (frozen is ok - do not thaw)
+- 1 cup (150g) chopped fresh or frozen strawberries (do not thaw if using frozen)

-- coarse sugar, optional (I used Sugar In The Raw)
+- optional: coarse sugar (I used Sugar In The Raw)

 - Juice of 1 large lemon